nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_ao/README.md

 ```
 // Outgoing
-layout(location = 0) out vec4 outColor;
+layout(location = 0) out vec4 o_color;
-layout(location = 1) out vec4 outGbuffer;
+layout(location = 1) out vec4 o_gbuffer;
 ...

- outGbuffer.rgba = vec4(worldPos, uintBitsToFloat(CompressUnitVec(N)));
+ o_gbuffer.rgba = vec4(worldPos, uintBitsToFloat(CompressUnitVec(N)));
 ```

 ## Ray Tracing

 As for the [ray_tracing_rayquery](../ray_tracing_rayquery) sample, we use the VK_KHR_acceleration_structure extension to generate the ray tracing acceleration structure, while the ray tracing itself is carried out in a compute shader.
 This section remains unchanged compared to the rayquery example.

 ## Compute Shader

 The compute shader will take the G-Buffer containing the position and normal and will randomly shot rays in the hemisphere defined by the normal.

 ### Descriptor